 01 of 06

-Toronto is a bustling, multicultural metropolis with exceptional restaurants, hotels, shopping and theatre.
+Toronto is a bustling, multicultural metropolis with exceptional restaurants, hotels, shopping, and theater.
 However, consider balancing a hectic Toronto itinerary with nearby communities that are big on small-town charm.
 These small towns convey the unique aspects of Ontario's history and character, giving visitors to the region a fuller Canadian experience.Continue to 2 of 6 below.

 02 of 06